dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

-D-Wave's Solver API (SAPI) provides access to the :term:`solver`\ s---compute resources for solving problems, such as a D-Wave quantum computers and quantum-classical hybrid solvers---hosted in the `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud.[#]_
+D-Wave's Solver API (SAPI) provides access to the :term:`solver`\ s---compute resources for solving problems, such as a D-Wave quantum computers and quantum-classical hybrid solvers---hosted in the `Leap <https://cloud.dwavesys.com/leap/>`_ quantum cloud.\ [#]_

 .. [#] SAPI is used similarly for on-premises systems.
-Differnces for such systems
+Differences for such systems
-     is noted below.
+     are noted below.

+This page provides the following information:

+* Section :ref:`sapi_access_interacting` provides information on viewing and configuring SAPI resources.
+* Section :ref:`sapi_access_config_create` steps you through creating a configuration file, which enables you to interact conveniently with SAPI.
+* Section :ref:`sapi_access_config_verify` ensures that your environment is set up correctly.
+* Section :ref:`sapi_intro_multiregion` provides information for users interested in using solvers hosted outside their default region.

+.. _sapi_access_interacting:

 Interacting with SAPI
 =====================